Marcel Schmelzer: International career

 Schmelzer was called up by the U21 team for the 2009 European Championship, being used regularly, although not as a starter, he played the final five minutes in the final, a 4–0 success against England.
-For the full national team he made 16 appearances between 2010 and 2014.
+For the senior team, he made 16 appearances between 2010 and 2014.

 Managerial career

 Schmelzer became an assistant coach to Marco Lehmann at Borussia Dortmund U17 for the 2023–24 season.
 On 3 May 2024, it was announced that he would join Jan Zimmermann's coaching staff at Borussia Dortmund II for the 2024–25 season.

 Personal life

 Schmelzer is married to Jenny Schmelzer.